opentelekomcloud-docs/enterprise-dashboard/doc/alerting/source/index.rst

 Alert Service
 =============

-OTC Alert Service is an additonal service provided next to the Financial Dashboard.
+OTC Alert Service is an additional service provided next to the Financial Dashboard.
 It allows to create alarms to monitor spendings on Open Telekom Cloud.
-The service utilizes the user management of MyWorkplace and can be accessed by users with the role "Commercial Orderer or "Financial Dashboard".
+The service utilizes the user management of MyWorkplace and can be accessed by users with the role "Commercial Orderer" or "Financial Dashboard".
 Recipient of any configured alert will always be the user who created it.
 In other words, you can always just set up alerts for yourself.